zenika-open-source/hygie/docs/guide/registerCron.md

 ## `rules-cron-*.yml` file

 CRON jobs files are rules files.
-Therefore, there are identical to the `rules.yml` file and can be generate thank's to our [config generator](configGenerator.md).
+Therefore, there are identical to the `.rulesrc` file and can be generate thank's to our [config generator](configGenerator.md).

 But be carefull, your `rules` will be executed periodically.
 There is no Webhook thrown.
 Consequently, only rules with `Cron` event are allowed inside your rule file.